mrbrowning/queueing/README.md

-blocking customer traffic, but I was curious as to whether this arrangement has any effect on the total time to serve a given number of customers or the average time to serve a customer from the point of enqueueing to the point of leaving the kiosk or any number of other factors.
+blocking customer traffic, but I was curious as to whether this arrangement has any effect on the total time to serve a given number of customers or the average time to serve a customer from the point of enqueueing to the point of leaving the kiosk or the variance on that time or any number of other factors.

 Right now I haven't implemented any of the analysis logic, but the basic mechanism of the simulation is there.
 Customers are assigned a random checkout